Chandi Dan Detha: Administrative and Infrastructural advances

-Chandidan recounts the remarkable transformation of his village between 1950 and 1967.
+Chandidan recounted the remarkable transformation of his village between 1950 and 1967.
 This period was a time of tremendous progress, with many tube-wells being fitted with diesel engines, the village being electrified, an area of 7,000 bighas of land coming under irrigation, and the annual income of the village jumping from Rs.
 50,000 in 1950 to a staggering Rs.
 25 lakh in 1967.
 In 1962, the village was electrified and out of 17 wells 11 were installed with electric pump.
 It was a period of unprecedented growth and development in the village, which resulted in a substantial rise in the quality of life of the villagers.

 By 1972, Borunda had around 200-250 wells, with 30-35 of them using two or three motors to draw water from a 170-foot deep pipe of 8 inches.
 It provided unrestricted access to water, and in the span of 20 years, the villagers' incomes had grown from 50,000 rupees to 11 million rupees.
 The village paid 6-7 lakh rupees per year to the Electricity Board for the electricity used to power the wells, which ran for 24 hours a day, and the Electricity Board had laid a separate 33 thousand kilowatt line to meet the village's needs.

 A market was developed including 10-15 shops selling essential items, tea, bidi, cigarettes, and liquor, with a total monthly income of 6-15 thousand rupees.
 Due to the rising economy of Borunda, approximately 2,000 people from nearby villages had temporarily settled in Borunda for employment.